jxin31415/qisabelle/README.md

     # Start the client, in another console:
     python -um client.main | tee client.log
 ```
-Accordign to the paper, it should give ~154 out of 600 tests passing.
+According to the paper, it should give ~154 out of 600 tests passing.
 Before fixing theories, on default settings, this gave me 161 OK, 63 AssertionError (mostly 'Theory loader: undefined entry for theory'), 376 timeouts out of 600 tests.
 Currently, on default settings, this gives me 189 success, 189+202 timeouts, 1 no_such_file,  and 19 exceptions (of which some are ML timeouts) out of 600 tests.
 With a larger external timeout of 60s: {'timeout': 315, 'success': 203, 'timeout2': 64, 'no_such_file2': 1, 'timeout3': 6, 'exception': 11})